Slookeur/atomes-rpm-build/README.md

 ![](https://www.codefactor.io/repository/github/Slookeur/atomes/badge)

 [atomes][atomes] is a Free (Open Source) cross-platform software licensed under the terms of the Affero GPL v3+ license.
-**atomes** is a toolbox developed to analyze, to visualize and to create/edit three-dimensional atomistic models.
+**atomes** is a toolbox developed to analyze, to visualize and to create/edit three-dimensional atomic scale models.
 It offers a workspace that allows to have many projects opened simultaneously.

 The different projects in the workspace can exchange data: analysis results, atomic coordinates ...